 Effective January 1, 2022, the Company's lease accounting policy changed in conjunction with the adoption of Accounting Standards Codification (ASC) 842, Leases, using the modified retrospective approach.
+There was no adjustment to the Company's opening net asset balance resulting from the adoption of this guidance.
 For further discussion, refer to Note 7.